hpe-storage/scod/docs/learn/persistent_storage/index.md

 ### Overview of kubectl

 The Kubernetes command-line tool, `kubectl`, allows you to run commands against Kubernetes clusters.
 You can use `kubectl` to deploy applications, inspect and manage cluster resources, and view logs.
-For a complete list of `kubectl` operations, see [Overview of kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).
+For a complete list of `kubectl` operations, see [Overview of kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) on kubernetes.io.

 For more information on how to install and setup `kubectl` on Linux, Windows or MacOS, see [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) on kubernetes.io.